 Each client has the right to:

-- Be treated courteously and with respect
+- Be treated with dignity and respect

-- Gain a second opinion
+- Seek a second opinion

-- Refuse an intervention
+- Refuse treatment

 - Provide feedback (positive or negative) to their treating therapist or to the practice

 - Treat our staff with courtesy and respect